lpeixotoo/anilist-demos/README.md

-# SWAPI demos
+# Anilist demos

-An use o SWAPI (Star Wars API) in GraphQL in multiple languages
+An use o Anilist GraphQL API in multiple languages